Next-Gen App & Browser Testing Cloud

 Trusted by 2 Mn+ QAs & Devs to accelerate their release cycles

-Learn to refresh Firefox browser, reset settings, clear cache, and perform hard refreshes for a smoother browsing experience in this complete guide.
+Learn to refresh Firefox browser using keyboard shortcuts, clear cache, troubleshoot mode, and reset to defaults for a faster, smoother browsing experience.

 Bhavya Hada